Skip to main content

 You can turn either toggle off at any time.
 Changes apply to future cycles; anything already in flight follows the setting that was active when it kicked off.

 PAYG contractors submit timesheets for your approval.
 Those approvals are always manual: Shor won’t pay hours you haven’t approved.
-Once a timesheet is approved, the resulting payment can flow through auto-pay if enabled on that contract.

 Bonuses, commissions, reimbursements, and ad-hoc payments still go through the manual payment flow.
 The wizard surfaces them in Finance → Payments.